solidjs/solid/README.md

 ## Solid Rendering

-To accomplish rendering we use JSX for templating that gets compiled to native DOM element instructions.
-To do that we take advantage of the [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) which while converting JSX to DOM element instructions wraps expressions to be wrapped in our computations when indicated by in inner parens `{( )}`.
+Solid's rendering is done by the [DOM Expressions](https://github.com/ryansolid/dom-expressions) library.
+This library provides a generic optimized runtime for fine grained libraries like Solid with the opportunity to use a number of different Rendering APIs.
+The best option is to use JSX pre-compilation with [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) to give the smallest code size, cleanest syntax, and most performant code.
+The compiler converts JSX to native DOM element instructions and wraps expressions to be wrapped in our computations when indicated by in inner parens `{( )}`.

-JSX as a templating language brings a lot of benefits.
-The just being javascript goes beyond just not needing a DSL, but setting up closure based context instead of creating context objects.
-This is more transparent and easier to follow and debug.

 To get setup add this babel plugin config to your .babelrc, webpack, or rollup config: